ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 > - Windows 10 Enterprise 20H2
 > - Windows 10 Enterprise LTSC 2019

+> _Note:_ be aware that if you choose to _not_ delete volume upon instance deletion and do not intend to use them you will have "zombie" volumes which will continue to take up storage.

 3) Flavor: Choose from a list of pre-selected resources (these "flavors" manage the sizing for the compute, memory, and storage of the instance).
 > _Note:_ keep in mind your OS prerequisites.